Errors and Warnings¶

 ¶

-Warns that the thread scheduler was unable to partition the design to fill the requested number of threads.
+Warns that the thread scheduler could not partition the design to fill the requested number of threads.

 One workaround is to request fewer threads with